j3soon/omni-farm-isaac/README.md

     max_capacity: 1024
   ```

-(Note that the pre-installation steps are not tested on a real machine yet...)
+> Note that the pre-installation steps are not tested on a real machine yet.
+Please refer to the post-installation steps for the tested steps.

 ### Installation